 Therapy can be very expensive.
-As a first resort, check to see if your organization has an employee assistance program that entitles you to a small number of sessions at an external clinic.
+As a first resort, check to see if your organization has an employee assistance program that entitles you to a small number of sessions at a confidential, external clinic.

 Then speak to your GP if the bullying has had an impact on your physical and psychological health.
 They may be able to prepare a mental health plan for you that depending on the healthcare provisions of your insurance company or government, entitle you to receive subsidies or reimbursements for your therapy expenses.